Best For List

 Grilled and Flatbread Pizza

-Fontina or young butterscotch Dutch classic work best on grilled flatbreads because they melt at lower temperatures.
+Fontina or young Gouda flow work best on grilled flatbreads because they melt at lower temperatures.
 The uneven heat of a grill means you need a cheese that flows before the crust burns.

 TIP